2032 Summer Olympics: Host selection

-At the 138th IOC Session in Tokyo on 21 July 2021, the IOC's delegates passed a referendum to officially award the 2032 Summer Olympics to Brisbane.
+At the 138th IOC Session in Tokyo, Japan on 21 July 2021, the IOC's delegates passed a referendum to officially award the 2032 Summer Olympics to Brisbane.
 In the voting, 72 of the delegates voted "Yes", 5 voted "No" and 3 other voters abstained.
 Having been awarded the hosting rights 11 years and 2 days in advance, this is the most time a host city has had in planning and organizing an Olympic Games.

 Organisation

 The Brisbane Organising Committee for the 2032 Olympic and Paralympic Games, a statutory corporation, was established by the Queensland Government in 2021.
 It is governed by a board led by Andrew Liveris AO; its role is to plan, organise and deliver the Brisbane Olympic and Paralympic Games in accordance with the 'host contract' struck between Brisbane organisers and the IOC in 2021.

 Development and preparations

 From the 2021 selection of the city as the host for the 2032 Summer Olympics, Brisbane has 11 years to prepare for the games.
 A feasibility study commissioned by the Southeast Queensland Council of Mayors in 2019 suggested that the Games could be a catalyst for increased transport and infrastructure investment.
 Additionally, 68% of the required venues were judged to already exist or could be upgraded to an Olympic standard.
 It concluded that, excluding government agency costs and contributions by the IOC and the private sector, the Games net cost would be $900 million.
 This amount also did not include the suggested billions of dollars of greater investment in roads and public transport that would be required for the Games to be successful.

 In 2023, the federal and state governments reached a funding deal, with the Commonwealth contributing $2.5 billion for the Brisbane Live arena and $1 billion for other infrastructure.
 The remaining costs would be borne by the Queensland Government.